christeenae/Main-Project-Daily-Reports-S7-CSA/Group 8/Member 3/readme.md

 Discussing with guide on different ways to implement and how to implement our project.

 ## Day 14
-working on weekly report also studying different papers.
+reading seminar papers on emotion recognition .

 ## Day 15
+working on weekly report .

+## Day 16
+also studying different papers.

+## Day 17
 Working on first review presentation.